 The annual bonus program is designed to compensate business unit managers for the financial performance of the operations for which they are responsible.
 Accordingly, the annual bonus payable is based upon a percentage of the pre-tax profit of the relevant operation(s).
 The amount of the bonus increases as the percentage of pre tax profit to sales increases.
+The annual bonus program varies in detail between segments and divisions to suite particular circumstances but is uniform in basic philosophy and design.
 The bonus is paid in cash or cash and Options in cases where the bonus exceeds \$50,000.
 See 'Stock Option Program' below.
+The Board retains discretion to award cash bonuses in addition to the requirements of the annual bonus program in keeping with its philosophy of ultimate control over executive compensation and the need, from time to time, to deal with exceptional circumstances.

 The annual bonus program of the Chief Executive Officer is 3% of the adjusted consolidated pre-tax profit of the Corporation.
 The adjustment to pre tax profit is in the form of a capital charge.
-The capital charge consists of the Corporations percentage cost of borrowing multiplied by the prior year-end shareholders' equity.
-As a result of the Corporation's performance in 2006 this formula yielded no annual bonus for the Chief Executive Officer.
+The capital charge consists of the Corporation's percentage cost of borrowing multiplied by the prior year-end shareholders' equity.
+As a result of the Corporation's performance in 2007 this formula yielded no annual bonus for the Chief Executive Officer.
+A discretionary bonus was awarded in recognition of significant strategic initiatives taken during the year which were not adequately rewarded by the traditional CEO annual bonus program outlined above.